 The Berlin concert hall (Konzerthaus) is located at the historic square called Gendarmenmarkt and is flanked in perfect symmetry by the French Cathedral (Französischer Dom) and the German Cathedral (Deutscher Dom).Continue reading “Konzerthaus Berlin”

 Berlin is a city full of life, culture and history, with concerts, international film festivals, parties, fashion, popular sporting events and many other opportunities.
 Looking forward to a few moments this year that I broke down by season and category.
-I am sure that this is just a glimpse, and surprises and spontaneous moments will appear, but is a good idea to have a plan.Continue reading “Berlin 2020 ~ Calendar (updated)”
+I am sure that this is just a glimpse, but is a good idea to have a plan.Continue reading “Berlin 2020 ~ Calendar (updated)”

 Two festivals are lightning the mood in October.
 Because one was not enough. „The Festival of Lights“ and „Berlin Leuchtet / Berlin Illuminated“.Continue reading “Light of Freedom”